 1 in 4 businesses reported ransomware attacks on cloud data.

 Every business is vulnerable to cybercriminals and hackers.
 Migrations to the cloud are moving faster than ever.
-Setting up your Microsoft 365 cloud service tools or Google Workspace with advanced security configurations will provide you your basic office functionality as well as a safe place to store and share information.
+Setting up your Microsoft 365 cloud service tools or Google Workspace with advanced security configurations will provide you with your basic office functionality as well as a safe place to store and share information.

 This article outlines key configurations to increase the security of your organization.